alyssaq/3Dreconstruction/README.md

 5. Triangulate knowing that x1 = P1 * X and x2 = P2 * X.
 6. Bundle adjustment to minimize reprojection errors and refine the 3D coordinates.

 Note: Steps and code in this repo is my hobby / learning exercise.
 Ie, its probably not very efficient.
-If you wish to use a more-production ready library, check out OpenCV's SFM module.
+If you wish to use a more production-ready library, check out [OpenCV's SFM module](https://github.com/opencv/opencv_contrib/tree/master/modules/sfm).
 I have a docker environment for it at: https://github.com/alyssaq/reconstruction

 ## Prerequisites
 * Python 3.5+